20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 [^interesting]: If there was time, it would be interesting to lay it all out.
 This is one of the downsides of writing articles which are intended to be implementation focused, and a bit jumbo like this one.
 While these papers themselves contain all the theory you need, the thing we are lacking is actually how to implement this.
 In the future, I may revisit accretion disks in a lot more detail

 To distinguish when we transition from region 1, to region 2, which want to calculate (gas pressure / radiation pressure), and if its > 1 move into the middle region.
-This quantity is labelled $\beta / (1-\beta)$ I believe
+This quantity is labelled $\beta / (1-\beta)$ (I do not know why)

 To distinguish when we transition from region 2, to region 3, we calculate the quantity $T_ff / T_es$, which is the free-free opacity / the electron scattering opacity.
-When this quantity is > 1, we swap to region 3
+When this quantity is > 1, we swap to region 3[^pleasedonote]

+[^pleasedonote]: You should be aware that I'm not 110% certain that this is correct, it seems to work well enough in my understanding but I've only spent a week or so on this

 ## Other details